Cropland rental rates

 Historical rental data is included.
 Weighted average rental rates are listed by county for each year.

 There is really no way to statistically project future rental rates.
 Keep in mind the numbers listed are weighted averages.
 That means there are rents both above and below the numbers listed.
 Again, these numbers are merely a starting point.

 Also included is the 2017 county rental data gathered by the USDA National Ag Statistical Service (NASS) in cooperation with the Minnesota Department of Agriculture.
-The USDA/NASS data is collected by mail-out survey state-wide and the resulting 2017 data is included in this document.
+The USDA/NASS data is collected by mail-out survey state-wide and the resulting 2017 data is included.
+The 2019 results will be available in September 2019.
 It is an excellent comparison to use with the FINBIN data.

 The FINBIN database includes enterprise level income and expenses for thousands of acres of Minnesota farmland.
 To compile this report, rental rates are extracted for cash rented land.
 All row crop acres, small grain acres, canning crop acres, etc. are included in the data analysis.
 Not included in the analysis are acres allocated to pasture, aftermath grazing, hay and haylage acres, CRP acres, fallow and prevented planted acres.
 All normal farming practices for the regions were included in the analysis.
 The USDA/NASS numbers are for row crops on non-irrigated land only.

 Data is organized by county.
 Counties with a minimum of 10 farms with cash rented acreage are included.
 If a given county does not have rent data listed, there were not enough farms reporting data.
 Counties with only partial FINBIN data and a USDA/NASS number have been included because they now meet the 10 farm minimum criteria.
 Counties with only a USDA/NASS number have less than 10 farmers reporting FINBIN data.